Niuchx/python_learning/Pythontools.md

 mpl.use('Agg')
 from matplotlib.pylot as plt
 ```
-- Method 2: adding an configuration file ：

-the file location is: ~/.config/matplotlib/matplotlibrc(matplotlibrc is the file name) and adding the following line
+- Method 2: adding an configuration file ：the file location is: ~/.config/matplotlib/matplotlibrc(matplotlibrc is the file name) and adding the following line
 ```
 backend : Agg
 ```